nearwatch/widgets/README.md

 ## Introduction
-Near NFT dynamic widgets gives you helpful information in your Near wallet
+Near NFT dynamic Widgets provide you with useful information in your Near wallet

 https://near.watch